 Check out my interactive map to the best Bagan Pagodas and other things to do, see, where to eat and where to stay in Bagan.

-How to Explore the Best Temples in Bagan
+How To Explore the Best Bagan Pagodas

 Bagan is one of the most significant archaeological sites in South East Asia and a UNESCO World Heritage Site, but due to the fact that the country has been closed off from the outside world for over 50 years, it is still relatively unknown.
 This is changing fast.